bcb/apply_defaults/README.md

 # apply_defaults

-Applies a set of values to a function's optional params, if nothing was passed to them.
+Applies a set of values to a function's optional parameters, if nothing was passed to them.

+In a typical function, the passed value takes precedence, and if no value is passed it takes the default value specified in the parameter list is used.

+This adds another layer between those two.
+So the precedence becomes:

+1. Passed values, otherwise
+2. The values specified by the decorator, otherwise
+3. The default value.

 The values can come from the bound object, or a configuration file.

-`apply_self` applies attributes from the bound object:
+`apply_self` applies attributes from the bound object ("self"):

 ```python
 from apply_defaults import apply_self